Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/external_parts/target.md

 ---
 layout: default
 title: Create Target
-parent: Mothbox DIY
+parent: External Parts
 #has_children: true
-nav_order: 3
+nav_order: 4
 ---

-There's many ways to use your Mothbox!
+There's many ways point your Mothbox at something!

 The Mothbox's default software will automatically calibrate its focus and exposure to whatever kind of target is positioned in front of it.
 The main thing is that it should probably be
 * white
 * flat
 * easy for insects to perch on